 Although Ms Smith is eligible to take early retirement, that doesn’t necessarily mean that she should.
 One advantage of waiting is that it would boost the pension package she can expect when she retires.

 With recent changes to the state retirement age, it might be over a decade before she can receive her state pension (which is currently £165 per week).
 Before Ms Smith decides to retire, she should check her National Insurance records to make sure that she has made enough contributions throughout her employment.
 Without her state pension and after paying off her mortgage, she’ll have a monthly income of £1,900 (her pension plus rent from her lodger).
 Only she can judge whether this would be enough to live on.

 Conclusion – Pay off Mortgage Early or Invest?

 The best advice we at Quick Loans Express, a responsible direct loans lender can give Ms Smith is to defer her retirement until her fixed rate mortgage expires at the end of 2019.
 During this period, she should make as many mortgage overpayments as possible to bring down the sum that she owes.
 She should also try to set some money aside so that she has an easily-accessible emergency fund.

 Nearer the time, she should go through the figures again.
 With overpayments and a larger pension pot, she should be able to pay off her mortgage with the lump sum, and still have some money put by as a cushion.

 The case study of Ms Smith illustrates how many factors there are to consider in long-term financial planning.
-It also shows that any decisions you make aren’t set in stone, and they have to be regularly reviewed to take account of your changing circumstances and external factors.
-So now what are you going to do with your windfall – pay off mortgage early or invest?
+It also shows that you shouldn’t set any decisions in stone; rather, you should review them regularly to take account of your changing circumstances as well as shifting external factors.